TorusHyperV/torushyperv.github.io/xb1-xdk-activation-trick/xb1-xdk-activation-trick.md

 ## Intro

 There exists a plethora of different Xbox One devkits, each flavour with its own set of quirks and a specific set of things they're designed to do.
-For example, the lowest tier of devkits (SRA, previously named UWA) only allows for developing apps.
+For example, the lowest tier of devkits (UWA, previously named SRA) only allows for developing apps.
 ERA kits allow this, plus developing full games that use all the dedicated hardware of the console.
 Internal kits are even more versatile, allowing for development and debugging of the Operating System(s) of the console.
 For a slightly more comprehensive classification of kits [check this page.](https://xboxoneresearch.github.io/wiki/console-models/devkit-types/)

 Some of these kits usually share one trait, they are only activated for a limited period of time.
-A capabilities certificate is issued by Xbox Live servers, with an expiration date.
-Developers must maintain the consoles online (at least every now and then) for the servers to generate a new certificate.
+A capability certificate is issued by Xbox Live servers, with an expiration date.
+Developers must keep the consoles online (at least every now and then) for the servers to generate a new certificate.
 If the certificate is not valid, for example its expiration date has passed, then the security processor will likely return the console to a retail mode (like a normal retail console) or partially brick it (worst case scenario) until it is connected online again.

 In this quick tutorial I'll show you a way I discovered a few years ago to permanently take an ERA (or SRA) kit offline, without it ever deactivating (as long as you keep it offline).
 Servers might not renew devkits forever and we don't want more e-waste do we?
 This trick will allow you to preserve beta builds of the console, preserve content, and keep the developer console running and with development capabilities _almost_ forever.
 Something specially relevant given [the current state of the Xbox Brand](https://www.theverge.com/2024/5/8/24151814/microsoft-xbox-layoffs-strategy-changes-arkane-tango).
 To do this we're going to fuck around with the battery-powered RTC (Real Time Clock).